angelofallars/inspo-quotes-api/README.md

 ### `POST /add`

 Add a new quote.
 You will get the ID of the quote through the JSON response.
+The max quote length is 100 characters.

 ```bash
 $ curl 127.0.0.1:8000/add -X POST -H "Content-Type: application/json" -d '{ "text": "You miss all the shots you don'\''t take." }'